 <<SNIP, SNIP>>

 10. Application Domain Extension (ADE)

-An Application Domain Extension (ADE) is a formal and systematic extension of CityGML for a specific application or domain in the form of a conceptual UML model.
-The application data is mapped to a set of additional classes, attributes, and relations.
-ADEs may use elements from CityGML, for instance, to derive application-specific subclasses, to inject additional properties, to associate application data with predefined CityGML content, or to define value domains for attributes.
+An Application Domain Extension (ADE) is a formal and systematic extension of the CityGML Conceptual Model (CM) for a specific application or domain.
+The ADE is expressed in the form of a UML model.
+The domain data is mapped to a set of additional classes, attributes, and relations.
+ADEs may use elements from the CityGML CM to derive application-specific subclasses, to inject additional properties, to associate application data with predefined CityGML content, or to define value domains for attributes.

-The ADE mechanism allows application-specific information to be aligned with the conceptual model of CityGML in a well-structured and systematic way.
+The ADE mechanism allows application-specific information to be aligned with the CityGML CM) in a well-structured and systematic way.
 By this means, CityGML can be extended to meet the information needs of an application while at the same time preserving its concepts and semantic structures.
 Moreover, and in contrast to generic city objects and attributes, application data can be validated against the formal definition of an ADE to ensure semantic interoperability.

-Previous versions of CityGML defined the ADE mechanism solely on the level of the XML Schema encoding.
-With CityGML 3.0, ADEs become platform-independent models on a conceptual level that can be mapped to multiple and different target encodings.
+Previous versions of the CityGML Standard defined the ADE mechanism solely at the level of the XML Schema encoding.
+With CityGML 3.0, ADEs become platform-independent models at a conceptual level that can be mapped to multiple and different target encodings.

-ADEs have successfully been implemented in practice and enable a wide range of applications and use cases based on CityGML.
+ADEs have successfully been implemented in practice and enable a wide range of applications and use cases based on the CityGML Standard.
 An overview and discussion of existing ADEs is provided in [Biljecki et al. 2018].

 10.1.
 General Rules for ADEs

-An ADE shall be defined as conceptual model in UML in accordance with the conceptual modelling framework of the ISO 19100 series of International Standards and by adhering to the General Feature Model and the rules and constraints for application schemas as specified in ISO 19109 and ISO/TS 19103.
+An ADE shall be defined as a conceptual model documented in UML in accordance with the ISO 19100 conceptual modelling framework and by adhering to the General Feature Model and the rules and constraints for application schemas as specified in ISO 19109 and ISO/TS 19103.
 The UML notations and stereotypes used in the CityGML conceptual model should also be applied to corresponding model elements in an ADE.

 Every ADE shall be organized into one or more UML packages having globally unique namespaces and containing all UML model elements defined by the ADE.
 An ADE may additionally import and use predefined classes from external conceptual UML models such as the CityGML modules or the standardized schemas of the ISO 19100 series of International Standards.